logo

 These AI models are transforming one of the most daunting tasks in machine learning—the creation of high-quality video datasets.
 Utilizing such models allows machine learning teams to leverage automated tools to pre-label or enrich data, facilitating a range of applications from monitoring driver behavior to detecting objects in manufacturing environments.

-This blog post will explore how models like Gemini 1.5 Pro, Grounding DINO, and SAM are redefining the video labeling landscape and boosting efficiency and speed.
+This blog post will explore how models like Gemini 1.5 Pro, Grounding DINO, and SAM are redefining the video labeling landscape, while boosting efficiency and speed.

 Steps